 One of the cool things we did during our Master Recycler training was to go to a paper recycling facility in Oregon City.

-They showed us all the crazy steps it takes to recycle paper and I learned that from start to finish, it’s a long haul and quite the process.
+They showed us all the crazy steps it takes to recycle pizza boxes, paper, cardboard and more and I learned that from start to finish, it’s a long haul and quite the process.
 But the real take-away point I got was that it takes so much less energy to make paper from recycled pulp than raw wood pulp.

 So every little bit of paper that can be recycled should be recycled.
 The picture above shows giant bales of paper being fed into even more giant paper-eating machines that turn it into pulp, from which they make recycled content paper.